-(2) As used in section 1128B of the Act, "remuneration" does not include a CMS-sponsored model patient incentive under a
+(2) As used in section 1128B of the Act, "remuneration" does not include a CMS-sponsored model patient incentive under a model for which CMS has determined that this safe harbor is available, if all of the conditions of paragraph (ii)(2)(i) through (v) are met of this section:

-(i) The CMS-sponsored model participant reasonablydetermines that the CMS-sponsored model patient incentive willadvance one or more goals of the CMS-sponsored model;
+(i) The CMS-sponsored model participant reasonably determines that the CMS-sponsored model patient incentive will advance one or more goals of the CMS-sponsored model:

-(ii) The CMS-sponsored model patient incentive has a direct connection to the patient's healthcare;
+(ii) The CMS-sponsored model patient incentive has a direct connection to the patient's healthcare:

-(iii) The CMS-sponsored model participant makes available to the Secretary, upon request, all materials and records sufficient to establish whether the CMS-sponsored model patient incentive was distributed in a manner that meets the conditions of this paragraph; and
+(iii) The CMS-sponsored model participant makes available to the Secretary, upon request, all materials and records sufficient to establish whether the CMS-sponsored model patient incentive was distributed in a manner that meets the conditions of this paragraph; and safe harbor.

-(iv) The CMS-sponsored model participant satisfies such programmatic requirements as may be imposed by CMS in connection with the use of this safe harbor.
+(iv) The CMS-sponsored model participant satisfies such programmatic requirements as may be imposed by CMS in connection with the use of this

-(v) For purposes of this paragraph (ii)(2), a patient may retain any incentives received prior to the termination or expiration of the participation documentation of the CMSsponsored model participant.
+(v) For purposes of this paragraph (ii)(2), a patient may retain any incentives received prior to the termination or expiration of the participation documentation of the CMS-sponsored model participant.